anphiriel/chroma_key/README.md

 ### Contact

 For questions, suggestions, or contributions, please open an issue in this repository or reach out via GitHub.
-Feedback is welcomed to further showcase the potential of this Chroma Key Compositor Demo App.
+Feedback is welcomed.